Breaking the Dimensional Barrier: Dynamic Portfolio Choice with Parameter Uncertainty via Pontryagin Projection: Why dynamic programming and deep PDE surrogates are not primary baselines under the -blind fixed- interface

 \subsection{Implication for baselines in this paper}

-The discussion above motivates our baseline choices in the main text: \begin{itemize} \item We validate on controlled drift/premium benchmarks where closed-form \emph{decision-time} Gaussian targets are available and match the fixed-$q$ deployability restriction. \item For learning-based comparisons, we emphasize simulation-only direct policy search baselines (e.g., PPO) that operate under the same observation restriction (no access to $\theta$; $\theta$ sampled only inside the simulator), rather than value-function PDE/BSDE solvers whose natural DP target is belief-augmented. \end{itemize}
+The discussion above motivates our baseline choices: \begin{itemize} \item We validate on controlled decision-time Gaussian benchmarks that match the fixed-$q$ deployability restriction. \item For learning-based comparisons, we emphasize simulation-only direct policy optimization methods that operate under the same observation restriction (no access to $\theta$; $\theta$ sampled only inside the simulator), rather than value-function PDE/BSDE solvers whose natural DP target is belief-augmented. \end{itemize}

-\section{Proof of Theorem~2}
+\section{Proof of Theorem~\ref{thm:bptt-pmp-uncertainty}}

-Theorem~2 extends the BPTT--PMP (equivalently, BPTT--BSDE) correspondence established for deterministic-parameter models in our prior work on PG--DPO (see the main BPTT--BSDE correspondence result and proof in~\citet{huh2025breaking}).
-Here the only substantive change is that the market coefficients are indexed by a random but \emph{frozen} parameter \(\theta\sim q\), and we need convergence statements that hold \emph{conditionally on \(\theta\)} and \emph{uniformly over \(\theta\)} in compact subsets of \(\Theta\). \;\;{ (\emph{This appendix replaces the current Appendix~C in the draft.})}
+\begin{proof}[Proof of Theorem~\ref{thm:bptt-pmp-uncertainty}] Theorem~\ref{thm:bptt-pmp-uncertainty} extends the BPTT--PMP (equivalently, BPTT--BSDE) correspondence established for deterministic-parameter models in our prior work on PG--DPO (see~\citet{huh2025breaking}).
+Here the only substantive change is that the market coefficients are indexed by a random but \emph{frozen} parameter \(\theta\sim q\), and we need convergence statements that hold \emph{conditionally on \(\theta\)} and \emph{uniformly over \(\theta\)} in compact subsets of \(\Theta\).